adcouch/DSL/README.md

 # DSL

-This is a boxstarter script for a DSL Laptopn.
+This is a boxstarter script for a DSL Laptop.

 To deploy: